external-secrets/external-secrets/README.md

 ## Documentation

 External Secrets Operator guides and reference documentation is available at [external-secrets.io](https://external-secrets.io).
+Also see our [stability and support](https://external-secrets.io/latest/stability-support/) policy.

 ## Contributing